 Figure 9.
-Air mass origins and back trajectories from the inlet height for BRW (yellow star).
+Air mass origins and backward trajectories from the inlet height for BRW (yellow star).
 The Prudhoe Bay location is indicated by the green star in panel (b).
-All trajectories for the time period October 2021 - December 2023 are shown in (a).
+All trajectories for the time period October 2021-December 2023 are shown in panel (a).
 The air mass trajectories during high- and low-INP episodes are shown in blue and red colors.
-Panel (b) represents the data selected with a low - high threshold of the 25^{th} - 75^{th} percentile based on $n_s(T)$, at all -30, -25, and -20 °C. Panel (c) represents the data selected with a low - high threshold of the 25^{th} - 75^{th} percentile based on $n_s(T)$ at any -30, -25, and -20 °C. The details of high- and low-INP episodes in separate panels are shown in SI Figs. S6 and S7.
-The seasonal breakdowns of the trajectory data are shown in SI Figs. S8 and S9.
+Panel (b) represents the data selected with a low to high threshold of the 25th to 75th percentiles based on $n_s(T)$ at all of -30, -25, and -20 °C. Panel (c) represents the data selected with a low to high threshold of the 25th to 75th percentiles based on $n_s(T)$ at any of -30, -25, and -20 °C. The details of high- and low-INP episodes are shown in Figs. S6 and S7 in separate panels.
+The seasonal breakdowns of the trajectory data are shown in Figs. S8 and S9.